-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+How does the use of derivatives attain the sustainable investment objective?

-Derivatives may be used for FX hedging purposes in the share classes not denominated in USD.
-No derivatives are used for the purpose of implementing the investment strategy and therefore to attain the promoted environmental and social characteristics.
+Derivatives may only be used for FX hedging purposes in the share classes not denominated in USD.
+No derivatives are used for the purpose of implementing the investment strategy and therefore attaining the sustainable investment objective.